httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 "fwd" indicates that the request went forward towards the origin, and why.

-The following values are defined to explain why the request went forward:
+The following parameter values are defined to explain why the request went forward, from most specific to least:

+* bypass - The cache was configured to not handle this request
+* method - The request method's semantics require the request to be forwarded
+* request - The cache was able to select a fresh response for the request, but the request's semantics (e.g., Cache-Control request directives) did not allow its use
+* stale - The cache was able to select a response for the request, but it was stale
 * uri-miss - The cache did not contain any responses that matched the request URI
 * vary-miss - The cache contained a response that matched the request URI, but could not select a response based upon this request's headers and stored Vary headers.
 * miss - The cache did not contain any responses that could be used to satisfy this request (to be used when an implementation cannot distinguish between uri-miss and vary-miss)

-* stale - The cache was able to select a response for the request, but it was stale
-* request - The cache was able to select a fresh response for the request, but client request headers (e.g., Cache-Control request directives) did not allow its use
-* bypass - The cache was configured to not handle this request
+The most specific reason that the cache is aware of SHOULD be used.

 ## The fwd-status parameter